-Home Health Aide Services means those services provided by a Home Health aide employed by a Home Healthcare Agency and supervised by a registered nurse, which are directed toward the personal care of a Member.
+Home Health Aide Services means those services provided by a Home Health aide employed by a Home Health Care Agency and supervised by a registered nurse, which are directed toward the personal care of a Member.

-Home Healthcare or Home Health means care or treatment of an illness or injury at the Member's home that is:
+Home Health or Home Health Care means care or treatment of an illness or injury at the Member's home that is:

-- 1. Provided by a Home Healthcare Agency; and - 2.
+- 1. Provided by a Home Health Care Agency; and - 2.
 Prescribed and supervised by a Physician.

-Home Healthcare Agency or Home Health Agency means a public or private organization, or one of its subdivisions, that:
+Home Health Agency or Home Health Care Agency means a public or private organization, or one of its subdivisions, that:

-- 1. Operates pursuant to law as a Home Healthcare Agency; - 2.
-Is regularly engaged in providing Home Healthcare under the regular supervision of a registered nurse; - 3.
+- 1. Operates pursuant to law as a Home Health Care Agency; - 2.
+Is regularly engaged in providing Home Health Care under the regular supervision of a registered nurse; - 3.
 Maintains a daily medical record on each patient; and - 4.
-Provides each patient with a planned program of observation and treatment by a Physician, in accordance with existing Generally Accepted Standards of Medical Practice for the injury or illness requiring the Home Healthcare.
+Provides each patient with a planned program of observation and treatment by a Physician, in accordance with existing Generally Accepted Standards of Medical Practice for the injury or illness requiring the Home Health Care.

-An agency that is approved to provide Home Healthcare to those receiving Medicare benefits will be deemed to be a Home Healthcare Agency.
+An agency that is approved to provide Home Health Care to those receiving Medicare benefits will be deemed to be a Home Health Care Agency.

-Hospice refers to services designed for and provided to Members who are not expected to live for more than 6 months.
-Their purpose is to minimize patient discomfort and address the special physical, psychological, and social needs of a Terminally III Member and their Immediate Family.
-A Member may be transferred to a Hospice Program, licensed by the state, if necessary as determined by a Network Provider.
+Hospice means services designed for and provided to Members who are not expected to live for more than 6 months.
+Their purpose is to minimize patient discomfort and address the special physical, psychological, and social needs of a Terminally Ill Member and their Immediate Family.
+A Member may be transferred to a Hospice program, licensed by the state, if necessary as determined by a Network Provider.